 \subsection{Prefecture-level matching efficiency and elasticity in the platform}

 Figure \ref{fg:matching_efficiency_month_aggregate_each_industry} illustrates prefecture-level labor market trends across the three representative prefectures -- Aichi, Osaka, and Tokyo -- which are the centers of the three metropolitan areas in Japan.
+This exercise is intended to assess whether the platform exhibits similar matching performance across major regions.
+We focus on these three prefectures because many smaller prefectures are too thin, especially early in the sample, for spot-work matching to form a meaningful market-level series, and because \cite{kanayama2026justminimumwagehikes} shows that Timee first launched in major metropolitan prefectures such as Tokyo, Osaka, and Aichi.
 For confidentiality reasons, the y-axis in the following figures reflects values relative to the baseline set by Tokyo in December 2019.
-Panels (a) and (b) display user and vacancy levels across Aichi, Osaka, and Tokyo, with Tokyo consistently leading in both categories.
-The growth in Tokyo is especially steep in terms of vacancies, where it surpasses the levels seen in the other two prefectures after 2022, demonstrating Tokyo's rapid labor market expansion.
-The hiring trend in panel (c) mirrors these patterns, with Tokyo showing a dramatic rise in successful matches, followed by Osaka and Aichi.
+Panels (a) and (b) display user and vacancy levels.
+Tokyo consistently leads in both categories, with particularly steep growth in vacancy postings after 2022, reflecting rapid labor demand expansion.
+Panel (c) shows that hires increase in tandem, especially in Tokyo, but Aichi and Osaka also experience steady growth.

-Panel (d) displays matching efficiency across the regions, with Tokyo exhibiting fluctuating but generally higher matching efficiency, especially during the peaks in 2023.
-Aichi and Osaka demonstrate lower efficiency in the initial period, followed by a significant increase over time.
-Panels (e) and (f) show matching elasticities with respect to users and vacancies, respectively.
-The elasticities related to both users and vacancies exhibit consistent patterns, with only slight variations across regions.
-This suggests less geographical heterogeneity in the spot work platform compared to Hello Work.